MrLever/MrLever.github.io/index.md

 ![SuperVoidDemo](./assets/SuperVoidDemo.gif)

 ### Summary
-SuperVoid is my latest games project.
-It's a made-from-scratch clone of Asteroids made with C++20 and OpenGL.
-SuperVoid is currently under development, and v1.0 is should be done around December 2019.
+SuperVoid is the first game I've made with the Void Engine.
+Both SuperVoid and the Void Engine are made from scratch with C++20 and OpenGL.

 ### Current Features
--   Keyboard, Mouse, and Gamepad Controls
+-   Support for Keyboard, Mouse, and Gamepad bindings
 -   Custom 3D Renderer written with OpenGL 4.5
+-   Custom 3D physics engine
 -   Flexible Entity-Component system to allow rapid iteration of gameplay entities
+-   Type safe event system for communication between engine systems and gameplay entities
 -   Powerful framework utility classes that allow
   - Multithreading
   - Resource Allocation/Caching